no1summer/no1summer/README.md

 ### Hi there 👋
+My name is Tian Xia.
+I am currently a Ph.D. student in the Quantitative & Computational Biosciences program at Baylor College of Medicine under the supervision of Dr. Irina Larina.
+My Ph.D. thesis focus is developing computational approaches to analyze imaging data of mouse reproductive system and activity.
+Other than thesis projects, I have extensive experience in data science, machine learning, and computational biology.
 <!--
 **no1summer/no1summer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.